Boyang--Li/hexo_web/source/_posts/Search-and-Rescure-UAV.md

 categories: project
 updated: 2018-04-04 13:32:31
 ---
+We have developed a fixed-wing UAV system to take part in the Search and Rescure category of Taiwan UAV competition.
 The video is a good summary for this work and the competition.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/ZK2kLsNICog?list=PLExhUFMJ8R20t3anCNDYLnFilz3u3lc0S" frameborder="0" allowfullscreen></iframe>

 If you want to get more information, you can continue to read.
 <!-- more -->